 - Allow for digital data entry, record keeping, invoices on-site and work completion signatures by clients

-Field technicians require the best tools to keep up with rising customer expectations at all levels of the interaction, and a software solution that targets service delivery by making it faster, smarter and more personalized goes a long way to ensuring that end.
+Field technicians require the best tools to keep up with rising customer expectations at all levels of interaction, and a software solution that targets service delivery by making it faster, smarter and more personalized goes a long way to ensure that end.

 The benefits of FSM software are many, and as the use of cloud-based business solutions become more affordable and more accessible through mobile devices, FSM will continue to grow in importance.
-What is now already a multi-billion dollar industry will continue to expand.
+What is now already a multi-billion dollar industry will continue to expand into 2019 and beyond.

-After all, field service businesses come in all shapes and sizes; a small- to medium-sized company would probably require quite a different set of capabilities than a multinational organization.
+After all, field service businesses come in all shapes and sizes.
 As in most cases, sound software selection ultimately depends on the circumstances and conditions that are unique to your business needs.
 FSM software is no exception.
 If your business goals include reducing expenses and improving productivity, then achieving these goals will be best served by an FSM platform that best aligns with your day-to-day activities.

 While we’re tempted to think of VR and AR as far-off realities, the largest cloud-based solution providers are already investing in these platforms.
 Facebook has purchased Oculus VR, and Google has Magic Leap.
 Microsoft is now also promoting its Hololens platform with Hololens 2, and in the consumer sphere, insider leaks from Apple show the tech giant is working on building its own smartphone driven AR glasses.